 Madeleines are delightful buttery little cakes with endless flavour possibilities.
-Learn how to make these classic French treats to go with your cup of coffee or to share with a friend.
+Learn how to make these classic treats to go with your cup of coffee or to share with a friend.

 This post may contain affiliate links, meaning that if you choose to purchase something after clicking on one of the links in this post, I may earn a small commission at no additional cost to you.